 Always we have to go for higher value than this.
 So choose capacitor with WLDC of 25 V. So finally our capacitor is

 C = 1000 µF @ 25 V

 Step 4: selecting diode

-Selecting diode means finding current capacity and PIV of diode.
+Selecting a diode means finding the current capacity and PIV of the diode.

 1. Current capacity IC > IL that means Ic can be 1 A or more

 2. PIV = VdcNL + 20% VdcNL = 22.2. again going for higher value that is 25 V

 All the diodes of series 1N4004, 1N4007, 1N4009 satisfies these criteria.

 Step 5: selecting a transformer

 The rms value of transformer output is given by